-After a totally unpredictable and culturally profound year in 2020, businesses are analyzing the ways in which they reach consumers with renewed focus on influencer marketing.
+After a totally unpredictable and culturally profound year in 2020, businesses are analyzing the ways in which they reach consumers with a renewed focus on influencer marketing trends.

 1. Micro and nano influencers will gobble up more of the marketing pie